 If you haven’t read ‘Winter Star’, Here’s the blurb – As the harsh Lochaber winter approaches and with Halley expecting a baby, living in the converted Airstream caravan, Beag air Bheag, becomes impractical.
 Tor’s family home – Eagles Crag – offers shelter, but his mother’s inevitable meddling is holding them back from moving there.
 Instead, they find refuge in the Dower House and prepare for the arrival of their baby with optimism and hope, embracing the magic of a Highland Christmas, culminating in the Ghillies’ Ball on Hogmanay.

 However, an old flame of Tor’s rents the nearby bothy threatening to disrupt their idyllic life . . .
+Is their love strong enough to survive the trials of family, winter and a ghost from the past?

 . . . and finally.
 When we were in the Cotwolds we went to Snow’s Hill Manor where I spotted a bassinet in an attic room.
 It was seeing a similar cot in Drum Castle in Scotland two years ago which inspired me to include the contentious “Strachan Bassinet” in Winter Star.

 I’ll sign off for now.
-Thank you for reading my blog post – I hope it has inspired you to download Winter Star and Dark Highland Skies which are available for £2.98
+Thank you for reading my blog post – I hope it has inspired you to download Winter Star and Dark Highland Skies which are availablefor £2.98

 PS – I would love it if you ticked the FOLLOW box on my Amazon page and susbcribed to my blog